RealKinetic/codelab/README.md

 ![Activate Google Cloud Shell](./docs/img/ActiveGoogleCloudShell.png)

-I recommend working through all Google Codelabs with the following settings:
+I recommend working through all exercises in the Google Codelabs, and I suggest selecting Novice.
+Your settings for each codelab should look something like
+this:

 ![Google Codelab Settings](./docs/img/CodelabSettings.png)